Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Having a blood test with a needle carries some risks.
 These include bleeding, infection, bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may feel a slight sting or pain.
 Afterward, the site may be sore.

 Eating or exercising before the test can affect your results.
 Taking certain medicines can also affect your results.
 These include steroids, insulin, and hormones.

 If you are pregnant or dehydrated, your results may be affected.

-You should not eat or drink anything but water for 10 to 12 hours before this test.
+You may need to fast for this test.
 Don't exercise before the test.
-In addition, be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |